KWSSmeY/KWSSmeY/README.md

 <h1 align="center">Hi 👋, I'm Artur Sagadi</h1>
-<h3 align="center">About me: I am a beginner web developer.
+<h3 align="left">About me: I am a beginner web developer.
 My path in IT began at the age of 15, when I really wanted to learn programming.
 I learned from YouTube videos.
 The language I started my journey with was Python.
 I learned Python twice a week.
 After that, I went to study at a school called Business College in the direction of "Information and Communication Technologies".
 There I was taught how to use programming languages such as HTML, CSS and JavaScript.
 I try to practice programming twice a week.</h3>

 - 🔭 II'm currently Searching for **the job learning**